 I moved from med to med over the years trying to find something to quiet my mind, to stop the incessant spinning and spirals out of control.
 Wellbutrin was the worst.
 I would have blackout moments where whatever I found myself doing, I was completely removed from it as if I were outside my body watching, but I had no control over what I was doing.
 I still have flashes of those days, and it scares me.

 Finally, Effexor seemed to help, even though I still felt like a zombie.

 I hated being dependent on head meds to feel normal, so I started researching natural cures and therapies.
 I slowly weaned myself off the meds and went full natural with my therapy.
 It took a while, but I finally found my balance for the first time without those chemical pharmaceuticals in my body.

-The past 4 months I’ve been really struggling.
-I’ve said to others it was writers block and work stress.
+For the past 4 months, I’ve been really struggling with my depression.
+I’ve said to others it was writer’s block and work stress.
 The truth of the matter is I started losing battles to the demons depression and anxiety over and over.
 They have teamed up to constantly deliver me a one-two-punch since November of last year.

 I finally admitted to my doctor yesterday that I need help.

 I told her I don’t want to be a zombie again nor do I want to lose my creativity to synthetic joy.
 After talking honestly with her, we both decided that I need to temporarily go back on head meds.

 After leaving her office, the monsters in my head took over – I never felt more defeated in my life.
 It was like admitting that the way I’ve been coping these past 10 years was a joke.
 I felt so weak.
 “Head meds are like a crutch”, the monsters in my head were whispering to me.
 I went for a drive and thought long and hard about going back on the meds.